 Additionally, this Veterans Day we’re offering 20% off our products to veterans.
 And for every one of those products purchased by a veteran on the holiday, we’ll donate another one to a veteran in need.

 I have compassion for anyone who struggles to sleep.
 But there is a special place in my heart for veterans suffering from PTSD and sleep problems since they’ve paid a debt I can never repay through their service.
-These promotions are just one tiny way I can try to help them get a better night’s sleep, and manage the symptoms associated with PTSD.
+These promotions are just one tiny way I can try to help them get a better night’s sleep.

 Are you a veteran struggling to sleep?
 Have you had success tackling PTSD-related sleep problems?
 We’d love to hear your story.